SAP/luigi/docs/faq.md

 ### Where can I download Luigi?

-The Luigi project can be found on GitHub.
-Depending on the UI framework you use there are different setups with Luigi.
-Please familiarise here: [application-setup](application-setup.md)
+The Luigi project can be found on [GitHub](https://github.com/SAP/luigi).
+Depending on the UI framework you use, there are different setups for Luigi.
+You can find more information here: [application setup](application-setup.md)